Dreaming381/Latios-Framework-Documentation/Tech Adventures/Part 6 - Road to Physics Simulation 4.md

 ### Contact Events

 The next piece is handling contact events.
-Unity Physics writes this out to a NativeStream, copying all the contact points (which is the only time this method reads contact points).
+Unity Physics writes this out to a `NativeStream`, copying all the contact points (which is the only time this method reads contact points).
 The only actual data computed directly in this method is whether the event should be fired and the accumulated impulses.
 The former can be this method’s `return` value, and the latter can be an `out` parameter.

 ### Solve Friction

+Much of the beginning is mostly small remapping of names to variables and static utility methods that have already been ported over to Psyshock.
+The first big item is the `enableFrictionVelocitiesHeuristic`.
+In Unity Physics, this is passed in as an argument.
+From an initial exploration, it isn’t clear yet if there’s a better way to handle this, so we’ll do the same for now.

+Next is the `GetFrictionVelocities()` method.
+In Unity Physics, this is an instance method, but it doesn’t reference any members, so we can make it static.

+Then we have surface velocity.
+Unity Physics stores whether or not this exists in the header, and then uses it along with the contact normal to compute a `float3` of friction “Dv” values.
+Interestingly, it repeats a method call for getting perpendicular axes to the contact normal rather than just reusing the results still in scope.
+I’m going to leave this for now, but I plan to optimize this when I go through and rename all the variables and reorganize the inputs.

+At this point, we’ve finally encountered usage of the member fields.
+We’ll store those in a `ContactJacobianBodyState` struct and add that to the argument list.
+We’ll also copy over `JacobianUtilities.BuildSymmetricMatrix()`.

+The last piece of the puzzle is that we need the inverse number of solver iterations.
+We’ll add that as an argument.

+### Cleanup

+If you didn’t catch on from the last piece, this `Solve()` method is intended to be called multiple times on the same contact Jacobian, once for each solver iteration.
+That means that it may be worth caching some calculations.
+Unity Physics keeps both read-only and read-write data together in the same structs, because all that data lives in a `NativeStream` and there’s not really any benefit to splitting them.
+However, Psyshock won’t know where this data lives, so splitting read-only and read-write data could potentially save the user from writing back unchanged data.

+One such piece of data is the `ContactJacobianAngular`.
+Only the impulse is ever written to, so we should split that out.
+That means we will need two spans for our `ContactJacobianContactState`.
+Let’s rename the main struct to `ContactJacobianContactParameters`, and the other will just be a span of float values containing the impulses.

+We’ll do a similar rename for `ContactJacobianBodyState` to `ContactJacobianBodyParameters`.
+This struct has 3 `ContactJocabianAngular` instances, so we will need three impulse floats separate.
+We’ll make this a `ref float3` argument named `bodyFrictionImpulses`.

+Wait, no!
+We never read these impulses.
+It seems this is just an export for the user, and is never used internally by Unity Physics.
+Speaking of, our `totalAccumulatedImpulse` isn’t actually the total either, it is just the total from all the contacts.
+We can export all four of these values as an output struct.

+We can also move our `contactNormal` into `ContactJacobianBodyParameters`.
+And while we are at it, we can cache our friction directions and Dv values.
+We’ll need the friction directions exposed anyways so that the output friction impulses have some kind of meaning.
+And that eliminates the branch for it inside our method.

+And that’s it for now.
+There might still be things we want to clean up in the future, but we’ll need a little more understanding of how Unity Physics works first.
+Now that we have our `Solve() `method, we should figure out how we generate all the input parameters it requires.

+## Porting a Builder

 Todo: This is where I am going to cut things off for now.
 But don’t worry, I’m not giving up on this.
 Just need to take things in stride.